dohernandez/automation/README.md

 **Note**

 ```
-To enable the php 7.0 version you should edit the file "vars/all.yml".
+To enable the php 5.6 version you should edit the file "vars/all.yml".

 php7x:
-    install: '1'
+    install: '0'

-by default, the php 7.0 version is disable
+by default, the php 5.6 version is disable

 php7x:
-    install: '0'
+    install: '1'

 ```